-Good question!
-With Business Hours, you actually define the exact hours your team is working.
-For instance, Mo: 8 am to 10 pm, Tue: 9 am to 9 pm, etc.
+Great question!
+Business Hours define the exact working hours of your team, such as Monday: 8 am to 10 pm, Tuesday: 9 am to 9 pm, and so on.

-❔ I want to see which numbers I have attached to my babelConnect account
+❔ I want to see which numbers are connected to my babelConnect account

 ❔ Can I upload my own audio files?

-Of course.
-Go to IVR call flows > Audios.
-You can upload as many files in format .wav or .mp3 (less than 3 Mb) as you want and use them in your call flow.
+or just upload them in any Audio Player.
+You can upload as many .wav or .mp3 files (less than 3 MB) as you want and use them in your call flow.

-❔ Now, where do I build my call flow?
-I can't wait to get started!
+❔ Where do I build my call flow?
+I'm excited to get started!

 ❔ Wait, what are triggers?